Understanding EMP Threats & How to Prepare

 Supplies on Hand | Family Plans | Faraday Cage

-A massive power grid failure could cause starvation and disease, killing as much as 90% of the population within the first year.
-But you don’t have to be part of this percentage.
-There are things you can do today to help mitigate the devastating effects of long-term power outages.
+A massive power grid failure will cause major disruption and life-altering challenges.
+However, there are things you can do today to help mitigate the devastating effects of a potential long-term power outage.

 What to do before